Skip to main content

 3. Urgent Risk Assessment

-Scenario: Western Sydney property manager required urgent assessment following storm damage to a large eucalypt near community facilities.
+Indicative scenario: A Western Sydney property manager requires urgent assessment following storm damage to a large eucalypt near community facilities.

 Timeline: